sam-wee/edb-osp/_resources/0-covid-19.md

 From 9 April 2020, 11.59pm, all Singapore Citizens, Permanent Residents and Long Term Pass holders entering Singapore will be required to serve a 14-day self-isolation at dedicated Stay-Home Notice (SHN) facilities, in an expansion of the stay-home notice requirements.

-All returnees who disregarded prevailing travel advisories and left Singapore from 27 March 2020, would be required to bear the full cost of their 14-day SHN at dedicated SHN facilities.
+All returnees who disregarded prevailing travel advisories and left Singapore from 27 March 2020, will be required to bear the full cost of their 14-day SHN at dedicated SHN facilities.

 Read the official statement [here](https://www.moh.gov.sg/news-highlights/details/expansion-of-the-enhanced-stay-home-notice-requirements-to-all-countries)